• Skip to primary navigation

 With so many domestic and international tourists coming to visit Alberta in winter, you can rest assured knowing that there are dozens of places to rent the necessary equipment for all your winter activities.
 While you’re welcome to bring your own skis, snowshoes, and ice skates with you, almost all tourist spots and national and provincial parks will have equipment rental shops.
 The same goes for purchasing winter gear and clothing; if you forgot to pack a scarf, don’t worry, there will be a shop for all your needs close by.

-Weather in Alberta in Winter
+Weather in During Winter in Alberta

 Thankfully, Alberta is quite a sunny province, even in winter!
 In fact, Alberta has 312 days of sun per year.
 That doesn’t mean it doesn’t get cold, however, so it’s crucial to check the weather for your destination before you visit.
 In the coldest months of the year, usually January and February, daytime temperatures can range between -5°C to -15°C (23° to 5°F).
 But be warned: at night, the temperature can drop well below that, with some spots recording temperatures in the -30°s and even -40°C (-22 to -40°F).